 They are a popular small holding animal with herds now scattered throughout the US.
 Easy calving, great protective mothers and high milk output combined with the benefit of a great yield and bone to flesh ratio (to the rest of you this means more beef, less waste) - a sustainable cow from birth to plate.

-We have a waiting list for 1/2 beef purchases.
+We offer USDA inspected Dexter Beef by-the-cut at the Blacksburg Farmer's Market from April through October.
+Additionally we have a waiting list for 1/2 or whole beef purchases.
 Please contact us for more information.